oresat/oresat-software-docs/docs/primers/canopen.rst

 Messages
 --------

-``COB-ID`` term is used as the name of the 11 bit identifier field of a CAN message for a CANopen message.
+``COB-ID`` term is used as the name of the 11-bit identifier field of a CAN message for a CANopen message.

-``COB-ID`` is made up of 4 bits for the CANopen message id and 7 bits for the ``NODE-ID``.
+``COB-ID`` is made up of 4-bits for the CANopen message id and 7-bits for the ``NODE-ID``.

 CANopen nodes use the ``COB-ID`` to id all messages.